Freddie Gibbs: Early life

 Fredrick Tipton was born and raised in Gary, Indiana, and grew up at 17th and Virginia St. on the city's east side.
 He played football at Ball State University on an athletic scholarship but was eventually expelled from college.
 At the age of 19, he was enlisted into the U.S. Army as part of a pre-trial diversion program when he was on trial for theft and gun charges, but was dishonorably discharged only eight months later after being caught smoking marijuana.

 He then began working at a Gary mall, where he met local hip-hop producer Finger Roll, who, according to Gibbs, was "the only guy [in Gary] that had a studio."
 Gibbs then joined Finger Roll's No Tamin Entertainment crew and began pursuing a rap career.

-On a December 8, 2022, the All The Smoke podcast with Matt Barnes and Stephen Jackson, Tipton revealed that his father, Warren Tipton, is a member of the Chi-Lites, having joined the group in 2018 as a singer.
+On a December 8, 2022, the All The Smoke podcast with Matt Barnes and Stephen Jackson, Tipton revealed that his father, Warren Tipton, was a member of the Chi-Lites, having joined the group in 2018 as a singer.

 Career

 2004–2011: Career beginnings and CTE World

 Gibbs's rap career began in 2004, self-releasing his first full-length project, a mixtape titled Full Metal Jackit, which he followed up with a sequel that same year.
 Around that time, he was signed to Interscope Records and began working on his debut album, but was dropped from the label in late 2006, when the man that signed him, Joe Weinberger, left the label.
-Gibbs released his first extended play Str8 Killa in August 2010.
+In 2009, Gibbs released the mixtapes The Miseducation of Freddie Gibbs and Midwestgangstaboxframecadillacmuzik, followed by his first extended play Str8 Killa in August 2010.